 The above-water snags are the most embarrassing since everyone can see them.
 But there is an advantage in that you can see how it is snagged so you can plan your attack.
 Again, a pole-type retriever will best fit these snags.
 For those ones up in a tree, get up close and reel up to lure and try to push it free.
 If the snag to too high and not hooked to a tree, get under it and let out line to lower lure to you so you can cut the line.
 We enjoy topwater fishing so much, we have even cut off the lower points of treble hooks, the points that usually catch the vegetation when fishing surface lures in dense weeds.

 Remember, getting snagged is part of catching fish and we hope to have given you some techniques so you can at least go home with the same amount of tackle you left with.
 To us, this makes for a day of Good Fishing.

-Visit us at www.larrysfishinghole.com for current fishing reports, fishing events in area and make sure to read our Product Reviews with the one we like testing and keep learning more about is FIZARDS.
-Fizards is a pliable, moldable fish attractant you can mold around your line, hook, jig, or favorite bait and it holds on tight with a fizzing and scent dispersion technology that is sure to improve fishing.
-Watch for our results or check them out at www.FIZARDS.com
+Visit us at www.larrysfishinghole.com for current fishing reports, fishing events in area and make sure to read our Product Reviews with our testing we keep learning more about products to improve fishing.
+Watch for our results as we add more each year and check them out.

 Till Next Time GOD BLESS & GOOD FISHING !